 - You can also season it if you like.

-9. Fresh Fruits with Greek Yogurt
+9. Fresh Fruits With Fresh Curd

-- Nuts (almonds, pecans, walnuts, etc.) or whole grain cereal
+- Nuts (almonds, pecans, walnuts, etc.) or whole-grain cereal

 - Chop the nuts.